loogatee/The_Drawing/README.md

 HPGL2 was also in high-end inkjets produced by HP in Rancho Bernardo in the mid 90's.
 Almost all the remaining output I have is from those machines.

 This is more like an archive of my old work done in the mid 90's.
-The various odd-named files with no suffix are output from the program using different parameters.
+The various odd-named files with no discernable file-type are HPGL2 output from the program using different parameters.
 I didn't do a good job of describing the output produced, based on the name.
 Sorry bout that!

 ---